Srushtipatil2003/OLA-/README.md

 - Data Processing (SQL): Queried and aggregated data to analyze rides, revenue, and drivers.

 - Data Visualization (Power BI): Built an interactive dashboard to display key KPIs like ride trends, peak hours, revenue by city, and driver performance.
+## Conclusion

+The Ola Ride Data Analysis project successfully demonstrated the use of Excel, SQL, and Power BI in transforming raw ride data into meaningful business insights.
+Through systematic data cleaning, querying, and visualization, the project identified peak demand hours, high-revenue cities, and top-performing drivers.
+The interactive dashboard provides a comprehensive view of operational performance, enabling data-driven decision-making for improving efficiency, optimizing resources, and enhancing customer satisfaction.